FindNode

 Basic Query (BQ)

-Basic query is queries that is purely based on the individual node information.
+Basic query is queries that is purely based on the individual node information, BQ takes nodes generated from template (or default template if not specified) and apply queries.
 BQ is not required, if BQ is not defined, it will pass all nodes from templates to EQ.

 The following are the basic queries that match information obtained from the nodes itself:

-Since the query is always performed on the existing screen, "P" should not be used.
-The "(S)" stands for String, "I" integer, "[x, y]" array or optional field.
+Since the query is always performed on the existing app on the screen, "P" should not be used.
+The "(S)" stands for String, "I" integer, "[x, y]" is a location and "[x1, y1, x2, y2]" is a rectangle (or bounds).
 I/S can accept both integer and String.
 String is more powerful.

 The keys are case insensitive, we use uppercase to differentiate keys from values.